EnthusiastNT/haydee2/README.md

 - set Script Path to your .asl file
   (LiveSplit automatically catches when you change the .asl)

-## Set-up

-- right-click > Edit Splits...
-- Settings
-- select items to split on
-- enable Start/Split feature at the top

-## Ready-to-use Splits File with all Splits and Icons

-All splits that are enabled by default in Settings, with subsplits and icons from the game:

-[All Splits with Icons](Haydee_2_Splits_Icons.lss) (click Raw > right-click > Save File...)

 ## FAQ

 Q: It doesn't split on some items!?